 Alcohol and Anxiety the Next Day

-Consequently, such person may wake up with a range of side effects after a night’s drinking, experiencing:
+Consequently, such a person may wake up with a range of side effects after a night’s drinking, experiencing:

 - Mood Swings